U.S. appeals to China to revise export rules on coronavirus medical gear

 The United States has asked China to revise new export quality control rules for protective equipment needed in the coronavirus outbreak so they are not an obstacle to timely supplies, a spokesman for the U.S. State Department said.
-China tightened restrictions on exports of masks and other personal protective equipment (PPE) last Friday, calling for shipments of the items to be subjected to a mandatory customs inspection.
+China tightened restrictions on exports of masks and other personal protective equipment (PPE) a week ago, calling for shipments to be subjected to a mandatory customs inspection.

-It was a bid by China to balance the global demand for PPE to help treat the rising number of cases of the new coronavirus while ensuring that manufacturers and sellers do not flood the market with uncertified or shoddy products.
-The move followed highly publicized complaints from some governments and hospitals that they received PPE from China that they considered faulty.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)